tarantool/doc/doc/1.7/book/box/box_space.rst

     You continue to create Lua functions in the usual way, by saying ``function function_name () ... end``, without adding anything in the ``_func`` space.
-The ``_func`` space only exists for storing function tuples so that their names can be used within grant/revoke functions.
+The ``_func`` space only exists for storing function tuples so that their names can be used within :ref:`grant/revoke <authentication-owners_privileges>`
+    functions.

    You can: